nesl/LabSense/INSTALL.md

             in Devices/LabSenseServer/lua/startup.lua to the box and click "Go."
             4. Click the red "Save" button on the top right.
             ![Edit startup](https://raw.github.com/jtsao22/LabSense/master/imgs/LabSenseZwaveInstallStartupLua.jpg)
             5. Click on the "Automation" tab, and click on the settings page of your scene.
+If you have not made a scene, click the "New Scene" tab and name the Scene whatever you would like.
             6. Click on the "Triggers" tab and add three triggers:
                 1. Door opened with the Door Sensor Configure like the following: